...Thirteen Years Later

 "...Thirteen Years Later" is the fifth episode of the third season of the American crime-thriller television series Millennium.
 It premiered on the Fox network on October 30, 1998.
 The episode was written by Michael R. Perry, and directed by Thomas J. Wright. "...Thirteen Years Later" featured guest appearances by the members of the band Kiss, performing both as themselves and as minor characters.

 In this episode, Federal Bureau of Investigation agents Frank Black (Lance Henriksen) and Emma Hollis (Klea Scott) investigate a series of murders on the set of a horror film—and realize that the production is based on a case Black solved several years earlier.

 "...Thirteen Years Later" proved a difficult episode to produce, with filming requiring a large number of shots to be completed and the script to be adjusted on short notice.
-It has evoked mixed responses from critics, although the guest appearances by the members of Kiss have been more universally criticized.
+It has evoked mixed responses from critics.